This file is used to configure your project and how it’s built.

 trigger.config.ts file is used to configure your Trigger.dev project.
 It is a TypeScript file at the root of your project that exports a default configuration object.
 Here’s an example:

-imports used inside build config with be tree-shaken out.Dirs
+imports used inside build config with be tree-shaken out.dirs option:

 dirs option, we will automatically detect directories that are named trigger in your project, but we recommend specifying the directories explicitly.
 The dirs option is an array of strings, so you can specify multiple directories if you have tasks in multiple locations.